AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 ---
 # Intelligent captions

 Intelligent captions use advanced Machine Learning and Generative AI to provide valuable natural-language insights for Workspace visualizations.
-The initial release provides auto-generated insights for the [Line](line.md) visualization.
-Other visualizations follow.

 Intelligent captions are geared towards: